 by Mary Rose Corkery

-The Department of Education did not immediately respond to the Daily Caller News Foundation’s request for comment.
+The CDC didn’t immediately respond to a request for comment.

 – – –

-Mary Rose Corkery is a reporter at Daily Caller News Foundation.
+Mary Rose Corkery is a reporter for the Daily Caller News Foundation.